-So you want to hold a Django conference?
+So you want to hold a Django event?

 How to obtain recognition or endorsement from the DSF

-The Django Software Foundation is delighted to endorse and support Django conferences - not just DjangoCons - around the world.
+The Django Software Foundation is delighted to endorse and support Django events - not just DjangoCons - around the world.
 However, we need information about the event before we can do this.

 You will need to tell us as much as you can, including information about: